 15. The detailed article block displays actions and options you can do to this article.
+It may be placed on the right-hand side of the screen, as in this example, or at the bottom of the text.

 As a viewer you can print the article, send it to a friend, view it as a PDF, add a comment or be notified of changes.
 Print brings up a clean copy of the text without associated headings and menus which you can then print using your print button.
 Email to friend allows you to email a link to the article to one or more others.
 You can include your own message with the email.
 Subscribe allows you be notified of any changes to the article.